 Raksha Panchami is an important festival dedicated to ‘Batuk Bhairav’ who is an avatar of Lord Shiva and is celebrated with full pomp and show in the state of Orissa.
 It is also popularly known as ‘Rekha Panchami’ or ‘Rakhya Panjami’.
 Raksha Panchami falls on the ‘Panchami’ (5th day) tithi of the ‘Krishna Paksha’ (the waning phase of moon) in the ‘Bhadraba’ month of the Oriya calendar.
 In the traditional Hindu calendar it is celebrated on the ‘Krishna Paksha Panchami’ of the ‘Shravana’ month.
 On Raksha Panchami devotees also worship Lord Ganesha and this festival is mainly observed for the safety from wild animals.
 It is mainly a celebration in Orissa and few other adjoining eastern regions.

-Raksha Panchami 2017 was on August 12 Saturday
+Raksha Panchami 2018 is on August 31 Friday

 Rituals during Raksha Panchami: